RahulAloth/EmbeddedSystems/Algorithm_and_DataStructure.md

+# What Is an Algorithm?

+An **algorithm** is simply a set of instructions for completing a specific task.
+It doesn’t have to be related to computers—any step‑by‑step process can be called an algorithm.

+A fun example is preparing a bowl of cereal.
+This everyday activity can be written as an algorithm:

+### Example: Cereal Preparation Algorithm

+1. Grab a bowl
+2. Pour cereal into the bowl
+3. Pour milk into the bowl
+4. Dip the spoon into the bowl
+5. Eat the cereal

+Even simple tasks follow a sequence of steps.
+That’s all an algorithm really is: **a clear, ordered list of actions to achieve a goal**.

 ## Arrays and Measuring Speed

 Writing efficient code requires understanding how data structures behave.
 Arrays are one of the most fundamental structures, and they give us a clear way to think about performance.